disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

  **Keys**

 * Every key has a name and a value, delimited by an equals sign (=).
 The name appears to the left of the equals sign and the value appears to the right.
 * The key cannot contain the characters equal sign ( = ), semicolon ( ; ), or hashtag ( # ) as these are reserved characters.
-However, he value can contain any character.
+However, the value can contain any character.
 * Keys cannot contain duplicate names within the same section.

  **Sections**